pololu/pololu-tic-software/README.md

 ## Version history

+- 1.3.0 (2017-09-08):
+  - Added support for building installers for Linux.
+  - ticgui: Added the compact layout.
+Can be enabled with `TICGUI_COMPACT=Y`.
+  - ticgui: Center the window at startup.
+Can be disabled with `TICGUI_CENTER=N`.
 - 1.2.0 (2017-08-28):
   - ticgui: Added support for the "Serial response delay" setting.
   - ticgui: Fixed how error messages at program startup are handled.
 They are now shown after the window is displayed, which fixes a bug that caused the windows to start in the upper left corner with its title bar off the screen.